CSOs Decry Manpower Shortage in Katsina Hospitals

 The CSOs said medical doctors, nurses, consultants and technologists had abandoned hospitals in the state due to poor remuneration and other impediments in search of greener pastures elsewhere.

-Addressing journalists on the mid-term of Governor Dikko Umaru Radda’s administration Tuesday evening, the state Chairman of the Coalition, AbdurRahman Abdullahi, said the brain drain has affected healthcare service delivery in the state.
+Addressing journalists on the mid-term of Governor Dikko Umaru Radda’s administration last Tuesday night, the state Chairman of the coalition, AbdurRahman Abdullahi, said the brain drain has affected healthcare service delivery in the state.

 He said: “Despite the achievements recorded in the health sector so far, there are some teething challenges that we believe could be obstacles to attaining the overall objectives of this administration in the sector.